Pine Mountain Settlement School

 “Yes’m.
 Mammy she does.
 She is a good shot.”

 “Yes’m.
 Haint no wayfarin’ man agoin’ to trifle with us!”
 He grinned a toothless except-for-one-in-the-middle grin that expressed several things.
-There was deep pride in his other’s prowess, perfect safety from evil-intending wayfarers, and there was a deeper kind of social security that comes from belonging to the right people.
+There was deep pride in his mother’s prowess, perfect safety from evil-intending wayfarers, and there was a deeper kind of social security that comes from belonging to the right people.

 We watched the fire for a moment or two.
 Then Glyn started bravely again.